polygonjs/polygonjs/README.md

 perspectiveCamera1.createViewer(document.getElementById('app'));
 ```

-And we can also create some input html inputs:
+And we can also create some html inputs:

 ```html
 <p>